-- Launching iPhone.
+- Launching the iPhone.
 If you haven't seen Steve Job's keynote announcing the iPhone, see below.
-Its a master class in storytelling.
-I walked out of that keynote, went up to my manager, and told him that "No matter what, I want to be part of that product team".
+It’s a master class in storytelling.
+I walked out of that keynote, went up to my manager, and told him, "No matter what, I want to be part of that product team."
 My boldness and previous expertise was rewarded, and I was part of the small operations team that launched the iPhone.

 Somewhere along the way, my personality started to change.
-During my first seven years at Apple, while I was getting exceptional reviews, positioned on Apple's most critical products, and increasing my technical expertise.
-I still quietly struggled with a lack of confidence in myself, an unease interacting with leadership and was painfully awkward in large forums.
-I watched less technically competent peers then me get promoted and move onto roles that I wanted.
+During my first seven years at Apple, while I was getting exceptional reviews, positioned on Apple's most critical products, and increasing my technical expertise, I still quietly struggled with a lack of confidence in myself, an unease interacting with leadership, and a painfully awkward feeling in large forums.
+I watched less technically competent peers than me get promoted and move on to roles that I wanted..

 I decided I needed to make a change.

-I was going to leverage my technical expertise and credibility to take the lead.
-Be more vocal in larger forums.
-Spend more time influencing upward, not just sideways.
+I was going to leverage my technical expertise and credibility to take the lead, be more vocal in larger forums, and spend more time influencing leadership, not just my peers.

 Meet the family

-Rabia and I have been married since 2002, and it is a fact that without her support, I wouldn't be the man I'am today.
+Rabia and I have been married since 2002, and it is a fact that without her support, I wouldn't be the man I am today.
 In 2007, Rizwan was born.
-2.5 years later, Khadija entered Rabia and my life.
+Two and a half years later, Khadija entered our lives.
 God has blessed me with an amazing family.
 My family brings me so much joy.

-In 2011, I was dangerously burnt out, and my boss essentially ordered me to take some time off.
+In 2011, I was dangerously burned out, and my boss essentially ordered me to take some time off.
 We went to Disney World for one week and bonded as a family.
-Since then, we've visited Singapore, Turkey, Italy, Germany, England, Hawaii, the Caribbean, New York City and much more.
+Since then, we've visited Singapore, Turkey, Italy, Germany, England, Hawaii, the Caribbean, New York City, and much more.
 Experiencing new things in new places is our thing.